ubo-dev/konzek-task/README.md

 # Konzek-task
-___
-### Golang Application

----
-This project provides to reach CRUD operations for Tasks as Authorized User with JWtToken.
+This Golang project provides to reach CRUD operations for Tasks as Authorized User with JWtToken.

 ## Endpoints